Tatsh/unattended/install/updates/ie6sp1/README.txt

-This directory holds patches (mostly hotfixes and other updates) specific to Internet Explorer v6 Service Pack 1.
-You need to download them from Microsoft, and possibly modify the scripts in install/scripts/ to invoke them.
+This directory holds the install files for Internet Explorer v6 Service Pack 1.
+You need to download it from Microsoft and then run:

+ie6setup.exe /c:"ie6wzd.exe /d /s:""#E"

+You might also need to modify the script in install/scripts/ to install it.